HenrikJoreteg/human-javascript/ch06 - models.md

 2. What type of values do those properties contain?
 3. Can I trust that this property will always contain a value?
 4. Is this a property client state or data we got from the server?
-5. When I go to update the model on the server, which properties should I send?
+5. When I go to update the model on the server, which properties should be sent?
 6. Is a property computed from other properties, if so, how do I keep it up to date?
 7. Perhaps most importantly, where do I go to find the answers to the questions above?